What is an email newsletter?

 The simplest way to do this is to include your logo front and center at the top of your email.
 This will let your readers know immediately that this newsletter is coming from you.

-The default template in the drag and drop design tool already has a block included for this, so you can easily just add in your logo right away.
+The default template in the drag and drop design tool already has a block included for this, so you can easily just add your logo right away.

 For the rest, just use whatever fonts and colors you have on your website to give a cohesive experience between your website and newsletter.
 Want to use more fancy fonts than just the defaults?
 Check out our tutorial on how to import fonts to the drag and drop newsletter editor.